 - Alerts: displays number of alerts generated in the last 30 days.

 Netskope provides three types of default policy groups:

 - Header Policies: policy group that the Super Admin creates and applies to all users.
 This is a type of global policy that can be added at the top or bottom of the policy list.

-Header and footer policy groups cannot be renamed or deleted.
+Header, footer, and default policy groups cannot be renamed or deleted.

 - Default Policies: All you current Real-time Protection policies appear in this section if you already have an existing account.
 If you’re a new customer and don’t have any existing policies, this section is visible but will not show a policy count.

 - Footer Policies: this is also a global policy similar to header policies that can be added at the bottom of the policy list which applies to all users but should be applied as a lower priority to the other listed policies.